 Strokes can affect and alter many parts of the brain, meaning it can drastically affect daily functioning in many different ways.
 The stroke’s location determines whether one loses motor, neurological and perceptual function and/or experiences visual aberrations.

 About 60% of stroke survivors develop some form of visual impairment, such as convergence problems, strabismus (eye turns), diminished central or peripheral vision, eye movement abnormalities, or other visual perceptual defects.
-A neuro-optometrist, such as Dr. Chang and Dr. Hutchins, can help you regain visual function, memory and balance, while reducing blurriness, dizziness, double-vision and other related symptoms following a stroke.
+A neuro-optometrist, such as Dr. Chang and Dr. Clark, can help you regain visual function, memory and balance, while reducing blurriness, dizziness, double-vision and other related symptoms following a stroke.

 What is a Stroke?